Cofán people: Post-Spanish history

 The Amazon rubber boom, in the 19th and early 20th century, brought increased contact, especially with missionaries, both cultural and religious.
 Measles, malaria, and tuberculosis brought the population down to no more than 350; before contact there had been 15,000-20,000 Cofáns.

 Randy Borman describes the Cofan response to this traumatic history as follows: an attitude "which can be best termed stoic acceptance of the incomprehensible ways of the outsiders as a survival strategy.
 Rape and robbery are preferable to death, and if we do not rock the boat, the outsiders will eventually go away, and we will pick up the pieces and continue."

 A Cofan Foundation has been formed to help preserve the culture, restore traditional foods in the rivers and to raise money to send children to Quito for education.
 While the tribe traditionally employs wooden dugout canoes for river travel, they have recently been building large fiberglass canoes for sale as well as their own use, allowing them to preserve the few large trees growing along the rivers.
 There is no road access to Cofan settlements.
 Typically a 7-hour trip by motorized canoe is required to reach Zabalo from the nearest road.

 Bub and Bobbie Borman, a husband and wife team of missionaries from the Summer Institute of Linguistics, were among the few outsiders to stay.
 SIL's mission was to translate the New Testament into new languages and introduce Christianity.
 The Bormans provided medicines, opened a school in the Cofán language, and offered skills training.
 The Bormans went further by raising their children in Cofán culture and acting in cooperation with the Cofán chief Guillermo Quenama.
-There son Randall Borman, became an influential leader to the Cofan people, furthering conservation throughout their ancestral land.
+Their son Randall Borman, became an influential leader to the Cofan people, furthering conservation throughout their ancestral land.